 Over the winter of 2019, fellow artist and childhood friend Maria Blackwell and I took up a residency in Cockle Creek – the furthest point South you can drive to in Australia.

 Our cabin sat at the edge of the wilderness, a ranger hut that acted as an information point for tourists and hikers.
 Here, we set up a motion-sensor camera that captured humans and non-humans interacting with this environment.
-Wallabies and Tasmanian devils emerged in the safety of darkness to find food for survival, while the humans pursued an experience of ‘nature’ or ‘wilderness’ as something they left their regular lives to visit – not unlike ourselves.
+Wallabies and Tasmanian devils emerged in the safety of darkness to find food for survival, while humans pursued an experience of ‘nature’ or ‘wilderness’ as something they left their regular lives to visit – not unlike ourselves.

 The impetus behind the residency was in part a well-worn trope of the Western world – an attempt at escaping burnout, seeking a break from techno-connection and the expectations and mind-numbing comforts of contemporary Capitalism.
 However, the escape soon proved unrealistic.

 With 4G coverage, we regularly used our laptops and smartphones.
 We stuck to hiking trails walked by thousands of tourists before us.
 By night, we explored beaches hoping to view an aurora, only to discover the beautiful band in the sky was actually light pollution in the distant horizon.
-Atrocities of the past are thick in the air; the gross mistreatment of and mass eradication of Indigenous Australians, the devastating impact of whaling stations in the 1830s, and the miserable lives of Irish convicts forced into becoming colonisers.
+Atrocities of the past are thick in the air; the gross mistreatment of and mass eradication of Indigenous Australians, the difficult lives of Irish convicts, and the devastating impact of whaling stations in the 1830s.